HelixDB/helix-go/README.md

 # helix-go
-Official Go package for working with HelixDB
+The official Go SDK for HelixDB

 ## Getting Started